Wootric/slate/source/index.md

 `https://api.wootric.com/v1/end_users.json?access_token=myaccesstoken`

+Access token can be retrieved using either grant_type of "password" with your account email and password, or grant_type of "client_credentials" with your application client_id and client_secret.

-Access tokens expire 2 hours after creation.
+Access token expires 2 hours after creation.
 New Access tokens can be obtained using refresh tokens which is detailed in the CURL example to the right.

 <aside class="notice">
 You must replace <code>meowmeowmeow</code> with your personal API key.